Are you doing a windows project?

 Short of replacing the glass, here’s what you can do to improve energy-efficiency in the space.

-- Seal up leaks in the frames.
-Use a clear caulk to add weatherstripping around the frames and prevent air from leaking.
+- Seal Leaks: Use clear caulk to add weatherstripping around window and door frames to prevent air from leaking.
+This simple step can significantly reduce temperature fluctuations.

 Find the Right Contractor for Your Windows Project